rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am a dedicated **software developer** with four years of hands-on experience in creating and maintaining dynamic websites and web applications.
-I graduated **Cum Laude**, which reflects my strong academic background and commitment to excellence.
+- I am a dedicated **software developer** with four years of corporate experience in developing scalable web applications, improving software quality through automation, and applying user experience principles.
 Over the years, I've focused on creating efficient and user-friendly applications, always striving to write clean, effective code that meets the needs of stakeholders.
 I'm eager to bring my skills and experience to a team where I can contribute to innovative projects.

 #### **How old are you?**